TheRook/EIPs/EIPS/eip-TODO.md

 [ditto_id, nonce, 0x00, 0x00, to, 0x00, 0x00, v, r, s]

-To reduce the transaction size even further we can remove some elements if the transaction being duplicated is owned by the user.
-This transaction type would be any source that has a periodic payment.
-In this case, the smallest possible transaction would be just four elements; nonce, and the 's' signature value.
-The 'v' and 'r' key parameters can be taken from the  referenced transaction:
+To reduce the transaction size even further we can remove some elements if the transaction being duplicated it's owner.
+This would happen for a weeky salary, or monthly payment or any other periodic payment.
+In this case, the smallest possible transaction would be just three elements; 'ditto_id',  'nonce', and the 's' signature value.
+The rest can be taken from the referenced transaction:

 [ditto_id, nonce, s]